Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Objective and Research model

 \section{Objective and Research model}

-To address the identified research gap, this study aims to investigate whether specific individual factors, which characterize the profile of professionals involved in software development, are associated with a higher or lower use of LLM for specific software engineering tasks.
-To achieve this objective, we identified (1) a comprehensive representation of the software engineering tasks most frequently performed by professionals using LLMs (dependent variables) and (2) a detailed representation of the factors influencing an individual's decision to adopt this technology (independent variables).
+To address the identified research gap, this study aims to investigate whether specific individual factors, which characterize the profile of professionals involved in software development, are associated with a higher or lower use of LLM for specific software engineering purposes.
+To achieve this objective, we identified (1) a comprehensive representation of the software engineering purposes most frequently pursued by professionals using LLMs (dependent variables) and (2) a detailed representation of the factors influencing an individual's decision to adopt this technology (independent variables).